RIAua/Ria/README.md

 Introduction
 ------------
-This is a simple, libraries for https://github.com/RIAua/RestlerSkeleton.
+This is a simple, libraries for https://github.com/RIAua/RestlerSkeleton, and can be used in other applications

 Installation